WonderlandWar/hl2dm_lfe_coop/README.md

 * mm_coop_rebels_vs_combine_part2

 All other maps were modified by me to be playable in Lambda Fortress.
 The map creators are credited within the maps themselves.
 I've also been trying to contact the creators of the maps to see if it's ok with them that I make their maps playable.
 Most of them haven't responded, sadly.
+If you see a "%" before the "By", that means I have gotten permission.
+If the map creator doesn't have any symbol, it means I haven't been able to contact them and obviously if they wanted me to take the maps down, they wouldn't be on the list.
 # Credits

-By Poi$on/PoisonMichael:
+%By Poi$on/PoisonMichael:
 * poison_puzzle_lego
 * poison_coop_re1_beta1

-I have gotten permission from Poison to use their maps

 By D@SoLe:
 * js_coop_horror